micahcochran/micahcochran.net/source/_posts/zoning-qa.md

 Each of these steps shown in the diagram were replicated in the this software.

-The International Zoning Code (<abbr>IZC</abbr>) was used as the source material to create the Knowledge Graph.
+The International Zoning Code (<abbr>IZC</abbr>) was used as the source material for the Zoning rules used to create the Knowledge Graph.
 The <abbr>IZC</abbr> is a general Zoning Ordinance that does not contain amendments tailored to a specific jurisdiction. <abbr title="Resource Description Framework">RDF</abbr> triples had to be created to represent permitted uses and dimensional requirements for a Knowledge Graph.

-This software could enable citizen exploration of Zoning laws without becoming a legal expert.
-Also,the knowledge graphs provides a framework that could be used by professional who deal with multiple Zoning Ordinances to find answers through SPARQL queries (if this framework were adopted by multiple local governments).
+This beauty of this software is it could enable citizen exploration of Zoning laws without having to become a legal expert.
+The knowledge graphs could be used by a professional who deal has to ask the same question in multiple Zoning Ordinances.
+Find those answers would be easier using SPARQL queries, which can be written once and ran many times (once adopted by local governments).

 ## Poster